matchboxmobile/AlexaFacebook/README.md

 ## How to run it?
 You now need to zip the index.js and the node_modules file.
 This is what is needed to upload to Amazon when asked to upload code when setting up a Lamba function.

-Full tutorial for this code can be found here (need link)
+Full tutorial for this code can be found here - http://matchboxmobile.com/blog/oauth-using-alexa/